oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 should be delivered to it.
 A record in the Binding table is made except the column that identifies the chassis.
-OVN contollers on the hosts will see the change in the southbound db, but will take no action until the lport is actually plugged in (the vNIC does not exist yet, so there is no need to act yet).
+OVN controllers on the hosts will see the change in the southbound db, but will take no action until the lport is actually plugged in (the vNIC does not exist yet, so there is no need to act yet).